What does your logo design say about you?

-Keep it simple
+1. Keep it simple

 The best logos in the world are simple.
 The audience responds to them, subconsciously, within a second.
 That’s it – the first impression.
 You only get one chance at that.

 Are you trustworthy, capable, professional and genuine?
 Your brand will tell them.
 So an overly-complicated and unfocused logo design will just confuse people and work against you.

-Invest in quality
+2. Invest in quality

 To distil a message into a single image takes real skill.

 It’s pretty easy to create a busy, unfocused logo containing all the bells and whistles.
 Yet, what looks exciting now might actually be an ongoing headache – can you print it, can you resize it, can you adapt it?
 And most importantly, is it giving the right perception of your brand?

 We all know of online services where $50 will get you a logo.
 It’s tempting – especially when you’re pushed for time.
 Let me assure you: for that price you’re getting clip art, standard elements and no design at all.

 Your business is worth much more than that.
 Investing a little now will pay dividends in the future.

-Remember: a well-crafted brand is an excellent investment that will pay for itself very quickly.
+Remember: A well-crafted brand is an excellent investment that will pay for itself very quickly.

-Take your blinkers off
+3. Take your blinkers off

-Sometimes passion puts you too close to the subject of your brand, making it hard to step back and see things from other perspectives.
+As mentioned above, sometimes passion puts you too close to the subject of your brand, making it hard to step back and see things from other perspectives.

 We work with people who love their business and want it to grow.
-So in order to achieve this, we may want to tweak or extend your vision or to evolve it to a new concept.
-You can trust us to talk with you throughout this important process.
+So in order to achieve this, we may want to tweak or extend your vision, or to evolve it into a new concept.
+You can trust us to talk you through every step of this important process.

-Remember: be flexible because a logo has to work well across all the platforms it will sit on – website, social media, signage, business cards, stationery, brochures, packaging, etc.
+Remember: Be flexible because a logo has to work well across all the platforms it will sit on – website, social media, signage, business cards, stationery, brochures, packaging, etc.

 When you buy a new car, you generally have two lists: essentials (number of seats) and nice-to-haves (heated side mirrors).

 Do the same with a logo design.
 Some features of your logo are non-negotiable and some are not essential.
 This will help you to produce something that is succinct and on-brand, and enable you to let go of the unnecessary distractions.

 Take a critical look at the logos of other businesses in your industry – what works and what doesn’t?